yogitha-90/Final-Project-Statistical-Modelling-with-Python/README.md

 Even after removing Rating(indepedent variable) and review_counts(independent variable), there is no/little effect of distance on Bikes Available for each Sations

 Note: All the steps are highlighted in the files under the folders data, images and notebooks.
+I couldn't attach the .CSV file for the results, so I attache dthe compressed version which can be downloaded to get the originakl file.

 # Challenges